First use

 Since the application requires a lot of storage, we may want to offer users some simple options, particularly on smart phones.
 Ideally, the application detects available drives and space, and makes an appropriate recommendation that the user only needs to confirm.

-This where the user chooses between pruning and storing all downloaded blocks.
+First, the user chooses between pruning and storing all downloaded blocks.
 They also have the option to customize the maximum amount of storage to use.
+Also see storage settings.

-The first use ends with the initial block download.
+After that, user can continue to create wallet, where at the end of the process they begin initial block download.
 It’s a time-consuming activity that users are typically not familiar with from other applications.
 The following screen ensures that they understand what will happen next, when they will navigate the application independently.

-After these onboarding steps, users are navigated to the block clock, which then connects to the network and starts the initial block download.
+After these steps, users are navigated to the block clock, which in case of first use then connects to the network and starts the initial block download.